-- 1. With the CD in your CD drive, double click on Seasoft-Win32.exe. - 2.
+- 1. With the CD in your CD drive. - Double click on SeasoftV2.exe ( is characters indicating the software version number).
 Follow the dialog box directions to install the software.
+Install all the components, or as a minimum install Seaterm (terminal program), Seasave V7 (real-time data acquisition), and SBE Data Processing (data processing).

-Install all the components, or just install SEATERM (terminal program), SEASAVE V7 (real-time data acquisition), and SBE Data Processing (data processing).
 The default location for the software is c:\Program Files\Sea-Bird.
-Within that folder is a sub-directory for each program.
+Within that folder is a sub-directory for each program (Seaterm, Seasave V7, etc.).